eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-3/index.md

     -   Added endpoint for resolving node shapes of a resource evaluating target class only for explore
     -   Added flag to `/userinfo` response if user is root user
     -   Added support for multiline in turtle editor
-    -   Added actuator proxy endpoint for graphdb actuators
+    -   Added actuator proxy endpoint for GraphDB actuators
         -   hidden endpoints under `/dataplatform/actuator/proxy/graphdb/**`
     -   Added support for gzip payload compression in SPARQL Graph Store endpoints
         -   Content-Encoding / Accept-Encoding used with value gzip